-The School of Education will consider all applications fairly and effectively in line with the procedures outlined in this document and the University of Leeds Taught Postgraduate Admissions Policy.
-Applicants who wish to challenge a decision to reject their application should write to Ms S Haines, Faculty Admissions Manager, s.i.haines@education.leeds.ac.uk, detailing the nature of their complaint.
+The School of Psychology will consider all applications fairly and effectively in line with the procedures outlined in this document and the University of Leeds Taught Postgraduate Admissions Policy.
+Applicants who wish to challenge a decision to reject their application should write to Louise Tomenson, Admissions Manager (L.J.Tomenson@leeds.ac.uk), detailing the nature of their complaint.
+The complaint must typically be made within 14 days of the decision.
 Complaints made on behalf of an applicant cannot usually be processed and therefore applicants are advised to contact the Admissions Manager directly wherever possible.